Zander-Labuschagne/SecureSignIn-v3a/README.md

 macOS(Swift) version: TBA

-Mobile version: https://gitlab.com/Zander-Labuschagne/SecureSignIn-Mobile (Android, Sailfish OS, iOS)
+Mobile version: https://gitlab.com/Zander-Labuschagne/SecureSignIn-Mobile (Sailfish OS, iOS, Android)

-E-Mail: zander.labuschagne@protonmail.ch
+E-Mail: <zander.labuschagne@protonmail.ch>

 Copyright (C) 2017 Zander Labuschagne.
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.